 Examples: Strike, Wallet of Satoshi, BlueWallet (LN side)

-Our recommendation: start with a custodial wallet to learn how Lightning feels.
-Once you are comfortable and holding meaningful amounts, move to a non-custodial option like Phoenix.
-The same principle applies here as with on-chain Bitcoin - if the amount matters to you, hold your own keys.
+What we would tell a friend: start with a custodial wallet just to feel how Lightning works.
+Once it clicks and you are holding amounts that would sting to lose, move to a non-custodial option like Phoenix.
+The rule is the same as with on-chain Bitcoin - if the money matters to you, hold your own keys.

-The Lightning Network has grown significantly since its mainnet launch in 2018.
-As of early 2026, the network has over 15,000 active nodes and around 5,000 BTC in public channel capacity.
-The actual capacity is likely higher because private channels are not visible to the network.
+Lightning has come a long way since it went live in 2018.
+As of early 2026, the network runs over 15,000 active nodes with around 5,000 BTC in public channel capacity.
+The real total is almost certainly higher, since private channels stay off the public map.

 15,000+